jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 ### 56D Interpretation
 In this Part, unless the context otherwise requires,—
-  - **Australian proceeding** means a proceeding in which a matter for determination arises under— whether or not any other matter arises for determination; and includes an interlocutory proceeding related to such a proceeding and an application for the issue of execution or enforcement of a judgment or order or injunction given or made or granted in such a proceeding
+  - **Australian proceeding** means a proceeding in which a matter for determination arises under—whether or not any other matter arises for determination; and includes an interlocutory proceeding related to such a proceeding and an application for the issue of execution or enforcement of a judgment or order or injunction given or made or granted in such a proceeding
     (a) any of sections 46A, 155A, or 155B of the Trade Practices Act 1974 of the Parliament of the Commonwealth of Australia; or
     (b) a provision of Part 6 or Part 12 of the Trade Practices Act 1974 of the Parliament of the Commonwealth of Australia in so far as it relates to any of sections 46A, 155A, or 155B of that Act,—
   - **Federal Court** means the Federal Court of Australia
-  - **New Zealand proceeding** means a proceeding in which a matter for determination arises under— whether or not any other matter arises for determination; and includes an interlocutory proceeding related to such a proceeding and an application for the issue of execution or enforcement of a judgment or order or injunction given or made or granted in such a proceeding.
+  - **New Zealand proceeding** means a proceeding in which a matter for determination arises under—whether or not any other matter arises for determination; and includes an interlocutory proceeding related to such a proceeding and an application for the issue of execution or enforcement of a judgment or order or injunction given or made or granted in such a proceeding.
     (a) any of sections 36A, 98H, or 99A of the Commerce Act 1986; or (b) a provision of Part 6 or Part 7 of the Commerce Act 1986 in so far as it relates to any of sections 36A, 98H, or 99A of that Act,—